usnistgov/dioptra/DEVELOPER.md

 This project stores Playwright tests in the `src/frontend/tests` folder.
 To run them, please do the following:

-1. Ensure your [frontend dev server](https://github.com/usnistgov/dioptra/blob/main/dev-kb/local-setup/README.md#6-start-front-end) is running.
-If you haven't installed the frontend packages, in `src/frontend` run `npm install` to make sure Playwright is installed.
+1. If you haven't installed the frontend packages, in `src/frontend` run `npm install` to make sure Playwright is installed.
+You do not need to repeat this step.

-2. Ensure your dev mode Flask server is stopped.
-The test script starts its own backend using a test database.
+2. Ensure your backend Flask server is stopped.
+The test script starts it's own backend using a test database.
+The test script will also start the frontend for you if it's not already running.

 3. If your [env-dev.cfg](https://github.com/usnistgov/dioptra/blob/main/dev-kb/local-setup/README.md#a-configuration-file-) is not in your project root or the directory above it, please specify it's location location using this command